 The list below concerns the case of Dennis Dechaine, convicted in 1989 for the brutal murder of 12-year-old Sarah Cherry.
 Based on police reports, documents in the AG's previously concealed "confidential file" and the conclusions of two eminent forensic pathologists who have examined the medical examiner’s report, it can be shown that the real killer staged the crime scene with items lifted from Dechaine’s unoccupied truck.
 Police decided immediately and erroneously, based on that evidence, that Dechaine was guilty, and prosecutors committed numerous improper acts—before, during, and since the trial—to achieve and defend Dechaine’s conviction.

 While one will likely never know exactly all that happened, one can surmise that what began as investigatory ineptitude by law enforcement turned first into misguided attempts to hold together a questionable case against the wrong man and then, slowly, into what can only be called a willful cover-up.
 It is difficult, therefore, to say just which examples from the list below are of ineptitude, which of prosecutorial passion, and which of the corrupt fear of being found out.
-Here, from over 27 years, are the many moments at which the prosecution of Dennis Dechaine appears to have lost its way, either legally or morally.
+Here, from nearly three decades, are the many moments at which the prosecution of Dennis Dechaine appears to have lost its way, either legally or morally.
 The reader can decide in each case by how much, but in the aggregate it appears to be a history of official misconduct.

 Dechaine’s request and offer to pay for crime scene DNA testing denied.
 Despite the State’s having DNA samples from another case tested the same year, 1988, to prosecute another defendant, the State argued and Judge Carl O. Bradford agreed against allowing such testing.